Schuermi7/etherpad-mysql-docker/README.md

 etherpad-docker
 ===============

-This is a Docker image which is nothing more than the basic test Etherpad setup as described on https://github.com/ether/etherpad-lite.
+This is a docker-compose File which you can use to deploy your own Etherpad-Lite https://github.com/ether/etherpad-lite.
-(All of these instructions are as root.)
-To download the image from the Docker index, run:
+(All of these instructions are made as root.)

-`docker pull leibnitius/etherpad-docker`

 To run Etherpad on port 9001, run: